ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 OCaml supports the execution of two kinds of preprocessors: one that works on the source level, and the other that works on the [AST level](#ocamls-parsetree-the-first-ocamls-ast).
-The latter is called "PPX", an acronym for Pre-Processor eXtension.
+The latter is called "PPX," an acronym for Pre-Processor eXtension.

 While both types of preprocessing have their use cases, in OCaml it is